pjsdev/dalaia/Lore/Lore.md

 >“We leave you now, for this world is yours to shape.
 Tend to it, as we tended to each other.
 Protect it, but do not smother it.
 Let mortals grow through struggle and triumph, as you too shall grow.
 We will be watching from the farthest reaches of the heavens and the deepest folds of the ocean.”

 They joined, ascending together to become the stars and take their seats on the moons.
-They descended too, becoming the endless night of the depths.
 Their presence remains felt in every sunrise, every tide, and every storm, but they no longer intervene directly.
-The Ten divine siblings inherited a world filled with their parents’ contradictions with the task to steward it in growth and prosperity.
+The Ten divine siblings inherited a world filled with their parents’ contradictions with the task to help it prosper.
 ## The Legacy of the Parents

 Mortals, aware of [[Kaelthar]] and [[Nythra]]’s departure, honour the Father and Mother as distant, untouchable forces.
 Prayers to them are rare and reserved for the most desperate moments.
 Instead, mortals turn to the Ten for guidance, as they are seen as more relatable and involved in the daily affairs of the world.